chainloop-dev/chainloop/deployment/chainloop/README.md

 ### Use GCP secret manager

-You can swap the secret manager backend with the following settings
+Or [Google Cloud Secret Manager](https://cloud.google.com/secret-manager) with the following settings

 ```yaml
 secretsBackend: